ciaran01/Coding-Files/README.md

   	CMT: MATLAB code for "Computer Modelling Techniques" module coursework to solve numerical methods iterative problems

   	Coding Revision: work from throughout "Computer Engineering" module to learn and practice coding in C

+	Lab work: Work from "Mechatronics" module using Arduino to experiment with AD converters, Motor encoders and stepper motor algorithms

   	Project Code: MATLAB code written to numerically simulate and calculate deflections of soft robotic components, alongside programs to analyse experimental photos to calculate and plot actual deflections of components